deck1984-alt/adhdfocus-lab/README.md

 - `identify-prompt.js` stores the prompt used for the image import / OCR flow.
 - `api-key.js` stores local or personal API settings for optional API-powered features.

+## Important

+I once exposed an API key in the repository, so this reminder is here to prevent that from happening again.

+Gemini told me to add `api-key.js` to `.gitignore`.

 ## About me